vitessio/website/content/en/docs/design-docs/vreplication/vstream/tracker.md

 ## Model

 We add a new schema_version table in _vt with columns, including, the gtid position, the schema as of that position, and the ddl that led to this schema.
-Inserting into this table generates a Version event in vstream.
+Inserting into this table generates a Version event in Vstream.

 ## Actors